Pranav9931/Pranav9931/README.md

 - 💻 Languages Known: C++, Python and JavaScript, TypeScript.
 - 👨‍🔧 I'm good at HTML, Best at CSS and an intermediate level developer in JavaScript framework (ReactJS).
 - 🤝 I’m looking to collaborate on Web Development related stuffs.
-- 📫 How to reach me:
--  Email: pranavsandilya786@gmail.com
+- 📫 Drop me a mail at: pranavsandilya786@gmail.com